Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech Detection: Results of Confidence Calibration

+The uncertainty estimation method achieving the highest ECE varies depending on the scenario.
+To demonstrate the underlying reasons, we provide an example for each scenario regarding the ECE performance in Fig.~\ref{fig: ece-llama-implicit-3method} - Fig.~\ref{fig: ece-llama-toxigen-3method}.
+The x-axis represents confidence scores, binned at intervals of 0.1.
+The left y-axis represents accuracy.
+The height of each bar represents the accuracy of the corresponding bin.
+Darker bars indicate a higher volume of data falling within that bin.
+The color of the bars is quantified by a blue line, corresponding to the proportion of data on the right y-axis.
+The green line represents the overall accuracy of the model on the dataset.

+Recall that ECE measures the gap between confidence and accuracy.
+As shown in Fig.~\ref{fig: ece-llama-implicit-3method},~\ref{fig: ece-mixtral-implicit-3method},~\ref{fig: ece-llama-toxigen-3method}, the highly concentrated confidence around the value of the overall accuracy results in a high ECE.

-In cases where the performance of the primary classification task is poor and the model's token logit is high (LLaMA-2-7b on the Latent Hatred and SBIC datasets, GPT-3.5-turbo on the Latent Hatred dataset), the verbal-based method achieved nearly the best ECE and BS.
+\textbf{When does the verbal-based method achieve the highest ECE?} In cases where the performance of the primary classification task is poor and the model's token logit is high (LLaMA-2-7b on the Latent Hatred and SBIC datasets, GPT-3.5-turbo on the Latent Hatred dataset), the verbal-based method achieved nearly the best ECE and BS.

 That is because the logit-based method and the consistency-based method exhibit overconfidence while the verbal-based method provides a more conservative estimate of confidence.
 The majority of confidence scores are above 0.9 for both logit-based and consistency-based methods, yet the accuracy of the task remains low, resulting in under-calibrated errors (Fig.~\ref{fig: ece-llama-implicit-3method}).
 In contrast, the verbalized confidence concentrates in the range of 0.7-0.8, close to the accuracy, resulting in smaller calibration errors.